Sapporo Snow Festival 2026 complete guide — Feb dates, Odori & Susukino sites, 200+ snow sculptures, survival tips for -10°C, and free events.

 Step off the train at Odori Station on a February evening and the cold hits you first — a sharp, clean bite that stings your cheeks and turns your breath into silver clouds.
 Then you look up.
 Stretching down the center of Sapporo's broadest boulevard, enormous sculptures carved from pure white snow rise three, four, five stories into the night sky.
 Colored light sweeps across their surfaces — a castle wall blazes crimson, a dragon's scales shimmer emerald, a temple gate glows soft gold.
 Two million visitors come to witness this every year.
 Once you see it, you understand why.

 Welcome to the Sapporo Snow Festival, or Sapporo Yuki Matsuri — Japan's largest winter celebration and one of the most spectacular festivals on earth.
+This guide covers everything you need to plan a visit: when to go, which sites to prioritize, what to eat, and how to survive -10°C in style.

 From Six Sculptures to Two Million Visitors